afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/step1.md

 In order to check the cluster just run  `kubectl cluster-info && kubectl get nodes`{{execute}}

- ## Install and expose keptn
+ ## Install keptn and expose the bridge (UI) on a loadBalancer

  Every Keptn release provides binaries for the Keptn CLI.
 These binaries are available for Linux, macOS, and Windows.
- To install the latest release of Keptn with full quality gate + continuous delivery capabilities in your Kubernetes cluster, execute the keptn install command.
+ To install the latest release of Keptn with continuous delivery capabilities in your Kubernetes cluster, execute the keptn install command.

 `curl -sL https://get.keptn.sh | KEPTN_VERSION=0.15.1 bash &&
-helm install keptn https://github.com/keptn/keptn/releases/download/0.15.1/keptn-0.15.1.tgz -n keptn --create-namespace`{{execute}}
+helm install keptn https://github.com/keptn/keptn/releases/download/0.15.1/keptn-0.15.1.tgz -n keptn --create-namespace --set=control-plane.apiGatewayNginx.type=LoadBalancer`{{execute}}

 Once you have all pods running on the cluster as below, you can go ahead and execute the next command: